mozilla/anodejsholidayseason/localization_part_2.md

 [Delete? or put in Going Deep?]
 Before we get into the Node modules that make working with Gettext easy, we must ask ourselves... why this toolchain?

 A year ago I did a deep survey of all the Node l10n and i18n modules.
-They all "reinvent the wheel", creating their own JSON based formats for storing strings.
+Most "reinvent the wheel", creating their own JSON based formats for storing strings.

-In order to work with our community they we must maintain the contract that they give us PO files via SVN and our service is properly localized.
+In order to work with our community, we must use PO files.
+They have many tools such as [POEdit](http://www.poedit.net/), [Verbatim](https://localize.mozilla.org/), [Translate Toolkit](https://github.com/translate/translate), and [Pootle](https://github.com/translate/pootle)

 Coming from PHP and Python at Mozilla, I've found that Gettext works very well.
 As a web service gets large and has more copy, there are many nuances of localizing copy that require the well tested API of gettext.

+[Chop this example?]

 Example:

-* <div id="system-updates">You have three updates.</div>
+    <div id="system-updates">You have three updates.</div>
-* <div id="social-inbox">You have three udpates.</div>
+    <div id="social-inbox">You have three udpates.</div>

 Assuming you used the word updates in two different contexts, some regions might wish to use two different terms for updates.
 So you need a contextual tag, so that they appear as two different strings.